jdavidrt/spopa-25-frontend/README.md

 ### Description
 Spopa is a distributed platform designed to connect university students with professional internship opportunities.
 The system allows companies to publish their internship offers and enables students to find opportunities that align with their academic and professional profiles.
-The platform offers advanced search functionalities, internship application processes, and selection process tracking, all built on a modern and scalable microservices architecture.
+The platform offers advanced search functionalities, and selection process tracking, all built on a modern and scalable microservices architecture.

 ## Architectural Structures